Virne: A Comprehensive Benchmark for RL-based Network Resource Allocation in NFV: Discussion on Future Directions

-\paragraph{Representation Learning for Cross-graph Status} Future research should focus on developing more sophisticated representation learning techniques to capture the intricate, dynamic interplay between VN requirements and PN states, including the evolving mapping status itself.
-While Virne shows the strength of dual-GNN architectures in processing VN and PN features separately then combining them, there's a need for models that can learn even richer cross-graph relational embeddings and path-level attribute awareness~\cite{heterogeneous-gat,tkde-cross-graph}.
-This includes better capturing dependencies across multiple resource types and complex constraints, potentially leading to more nuanced and context-aware embedding decisions.
-Techniques that can explicitly model the partially embedded state of VNs and the resultant constraints on future placements are crucial.
+Future research should focus on developing more sophisticated representation learning techniques to capture the intricate, dynamic interplay between VN requirements and PN states, including the evolving mapping status itself.
+While Virne demonstrates the strength of dual-GNN architectures in processing VN and PN features separately, there is significant potential in exploring emerging architectures such as Transformers and diffusion models.
+These advanced models could enable the learning of even richer cross-graph relational embeddings and path-level attribute awareness~\citep{heterogeneous-gat,tkde-cross-graph}.
+Specifically, they may offer superior capabilities in capturing long-range dependencies across multiple resource types and handling complex constraints, potentially leading to more nuanced and context-aware embedding decisions.
+Techniques that explicitly model the partially embedded state of VNs and the resultant constraints on future placements are crucial, and Virne's extensible architecture provides a ready platform for benchmarking these novel designs.